DE-archive/query_strategy/README.md

     <li> upvotes </li>
 </ul>

 It’s a pretty simple model, isn’t it.
 But let us add indeces, we can do it via migrations.
-Let create the indeces for field post_id and user_id, we can make it for every field
+Let create the indeces for field <code>post_id</code> and <code>user_id</code>, we can make it for every field
 </p>
 ```ruby
 AddIndecesToComment < ActiveRecord:Migration